mmhshayer/mmhshayer.github.io/content/posts/hugo-for-blog.md

 ### Run development server

-While in development, you will be able to see all draft posts alse:
+While in development, you will be able to see all draft posts also:

 ```bash
 hugo server -D